dipdup-io/dipdup/config-reference/templates.md

             entrypoint: call
 ```

-{% page-ref page="indexes/template.md" %}

 ## Placeholders

-Templates have the same syntax as [indexes](indexes/) of all kinds, the only difference is that they additionally support placeholders enabling parameterization:
+Templates have the same syntax as [indexes](indexes/README.md) of all kinds; the only difference is that they additionally support placeholders enabling parameterization:

 ```yaml
 field: <placeholder>
 ```

-Any string value wrapped in angle brackets is treated as a placeholder, so make sure there are not collisions with the real values.
+Any string value wrapped in angle brackets is treated as a placeholder, so make sure there are no collisions with the actual values.
 You can use a single placeholder multiple times.

-Any index implementing a template has to have a value for each existing placeholder, all those values are then accessible via the handler context.
+Any index implementing a template must have a value for each existing placeholder; all those values are then accessible via the handler context.

 ## Dynamic instances

-DipDup allows to spawn new indexes from a template in runtime.
+DipDup allows spawning new indexes from a template in runtime.
 There are two ways to do that:

-* From another index \(e.g. handling factory originations\)
+* From another index (e.g., handling factory originations)
 * From the [configuration handler](../cli-reference/dipdup-run.md#custom-initialization)

-{% hint style="warning" %}
+> ⚠ **WARNING**
+>
-Note that DipDup is currently not able to automatically generate types and handlers for template indexes unless there is at least one [static instance](indexes/template.md).
+> DipDup is currently not able to automatically generate types and handlers for template indexes unless there is at least one [static instance](indexes/template.md).
-{% endhint %}

-DipDup exposes several context methods that extend current configuration with new contracts and template instances.
+DipDup exposes several context methods that extend the current configuration with new contracts and template instances.
+See [5.8.
+Handler context](../advanced/handler-context.md) for details.

-{% page-ref page="../advanced/handler-context.md" %}